ENHANCE THE COSMETIC AND AESTHETIC APPEARANCE OF YOUR LEGS

 TREATMENT FOR SPIDER VEINS

 Our team of health professionals have purposefully chosen non-surgical, minimally invasive procedures to treat veins and vein related problems.
-The evaluation includes a visual and physical examination of the legs and feet by a physician, who checks for inflammation, areas that are tender to the touch, changes in skin color, ulcerations and other signs of skin breakdown.
-In most cases an ultrasound test is ordered to determine if the valves in the veins are functioning properly and to check for evidence of a blood clot.
+The evaluation includes a visual and physical examination of the legs and feet by a physician.
+They check for inflammation, areas that are tender to the touch, changes in skin color, ulcerations, and other signs of skin breakdown.
+In most cases, clinicians order an ultrasound test is to determine if the valves in the veins are functioning properly and to check for evidence of a blood clot.
 If there is no evidence of venous insufficiency, then we would proceed with sclerotherapy to treat your spider veins.

-Sclerotherapy is considered the treatment of choice for spider veins in the legs.
+Sclerotherapy is the treatment of choice for spider veins in the legs.
 The treatment is minimally invasive.
 The procedure can also improve related symptoms such as aching, swelling, burning, and night cramps.
-Treated veins tend to fade a few weeks, although it will take up to two or three months to see the full results.
+Treated veins tend to fade a few weeks.
+It will take up to two or three months to see the full results.
 In most instances, several sclerotherapy treatments are needed per area with spider veins.